 There are two rules of thumb that almost always apply when determining which party nights will be the least busy.
 First, the cheaper nights are the less busy ones.
-For 2017, there are several price tiers, so ranking the nights is a bit easier.
+There are several price tiers, so ranking the nights is a bit easier.

 In general, the cheaper dates are in November and early-December, and the more expensive dates are in mid to late December.
 This first “rule” is not quite as hard and fast as the rule is for Mickey’s Not So Scary Halloween Party, and we’ll get to why in a bit.

 The second rule is that school nights are the least busy nights, while Fridays and holiday breaks are the most busy times.
 A corollary to this rule is that Tuesday nights are historically the least crowded nights of the week.
 We’ve been attending the parties every year since 2007, and that rule has proven true in our experience and in what we’ve observed.